ziapeltagames/lavender-hack/CORE.md

-# Core Mechanics
+# Core Rules

-The core mechanic for _Lavender Hack_ is a player facing d20 (twenty sided die) system.
-Most rolls use a modifier based on one of six standard attributes: Strength (Str), Dexterity (Dex), Wisdom (Wis), Intelligence (Int), Constitution (Con), and Charisma (Cha).
-You roll the d20, add the related attribute modifier (which could be negative), and compare the total against a fixed set of results.
-These attributes start on the 3-18 scale, and have the same bonuses and penalties as in B/X D&D.

-## Attribute Range
+Because one of the goals of _Lavender Hack_ is to work with B/X content, much of this will look familiar to anyone who has played that style of game.
+There are ability scores, a twenty sided dice, classes, hit points, gear, combat, and exploration.
+There are some different bits as well, which will become apparent shortly.

+# Ability Scores

+Ability scores are a very core part of the game, and the first thing you calculate when making a character.
+There are six, and they should come as no surprise: **Strength (Str)**, **Dexterity (Dex)**, **Wisdom (Wis)**, **Intelligence (Int)**, **Constitution (Con)**, and **Charisma (Cha)**.
+Since you've already played this sort of game, I'm not going to spend words explaining how to interpret them.

+These ability scores start on the 3-18 scale, but it is possible for them to be raised higher than that later on.
+Along with the value of the ability score, there is also a modifier, which can range from -3 to +5.
+The modifiers are calculated as follows.

+## Ability Score Modifiers

 * 20: +5
 * 19: +4